 Visiting Komodo Island?
 Witness the legendary Komodo Dragons, relax on the stunning Pink Beach, or dive into the vibrant marine life of the Coral Triangle.
 Hike to the breathtaking Padar Island Viewpoint for panoramic views, embark on island-hopping adventures, or snorkel in crystal-clear waters.
 Whether you’re into wildlife, stunning landscapes, or underwater exploration, Komodo Island has plenty to offer!

-1. See the Komodo Dragons
+1. See the Komodo dragons

 Encountering Komodo dragons in the wild is one of Indonesia’s most unforgettable wildlife experiences.
 These massive lizards, found only on Komodo and Rinca Islands, roam freely across the rugged terrain.
 For a safe and insightful visit, join a guided tour through Komodo National Park, where trained rangers lead you along trails and help spot the dragons while sharing facts about their behavior and habitat.